hadleysu/modal-window/README.md

 # modal-window

-Simple webpage with three buttons.
-Each button triggers a modal window, which can be closed by clicking the close button or clicking outside the modal.
+A simple webpage with three buttons, each triggering a modal window.
+The modal can be closed by clicking the close button, pressing 'esc', or clicking outside the modal.